FAQs

 Every year we have a SWW patron who designs a hat for the year.

-This year’s Buggiflooer Beanie pattern is available to download from the SWW website for £1 or you can buy a printed copy for £2 from the Shetland Museum or various Shetland knitwear outlets.
+This year’s Islesburgh Toorie pattern is available to download from the SWW website for £1 or you can buy a printed copy for £2 from the Shetland Museum or various Shetland knitwear outlets.

 If you’re coming to Shetland Wool Week you’ll want to bring your hat with you!